Shannon

 Safoora

 Hi!
 My name is Safoora Mustapha and I am an audiologist at HearInAfrica.
 A passion to serve and uplift communities has paved the way to choosing my career as a speech-language pathologist and audiologist.
 After graduating in 2012 from the University of Witwatersrand, I worked closely with an NGO in my hometown of Gaborone, Botswana.
-I am currently completing my master’s in audiology.
+I have completed my Masters in Audiology.
 My favourite pastime is creating art and spending time in nature.

 Sharon